-Windows 2000
+Windows 7

 - 32-bit preemptive multitasking operating system for Intel microprocessors

 - Key goals for the system:

 - portability

 - security

 - POSIX compliance

 - multiprocessor support

 - extensibility

 - international support

-- compatibility with MS-DOS and MS-Windows applications
+- compatibility with MS-DOS and MS-Windows applications.

 - Uses a micro-kernel architecture

-- Available in four versions, Professional, Server, Advanced Server, National Server
+- Available in six client versions, Starter, Home Basic, Home Premium, Professional, Enterprise and Ultimate.
+With the exception of Starter edition (32-bit only) all are available in both 32-bit and 64-bit.

-- New version Windows 2003, is now available
+- Available in three server versions (all 64-bit only), Standard, Enterprise and Datacenter